Mahamudu Bawumia: 2012 elections

 Bawumia was re-nominated as the Vice-Presidential Candidate to Nana Akufo-Addo for the 2012 General Elections in March 2012.

 The party won 10 seats in the Northern Region including Yendi, Walewale, Yagaba – Kubore, Bunkpurugu, Bimbilla, Chereponi, Kpandai, Tatale – Sanguli, Tolon and Zabzugu.
 It also won the Nabdam and Talensi Constituencies in the Upper East Region.
 Overall, Nana Akufo-Addo and Bawumia lost the presidential elections to John Dramani Mahama.

 2016 elections

-Nana Akuffo Addo appointed Bawumia as his running mate in the 2016 presidential election.
+Nana Akuffo-Addo appointed Bawumia as his running mate in the 2016 presidential election.

+2024 elections

+On Friday, 16 June 2023, Bawumia filed his nomination to contest in the NPP Presidential primaries.
+As part of the presidential primaries, Bawumia picked the tenth position after balloting for the selection of five contest for the final selection of the presidential candidate for the NPP in the 2024 election.
+Bawumia, on 26 August 2023, won the super delegates congress election by the New Patriotic Party with 68%, beating nine other candidates in the build up to the party’s national delegates congress to elect their flagbearer.

+Bawumia has been elected to lead the New Patriotic Party (NPP) for Election 2024 as flagbearer.
+Bawumia won NPP presidential primary with 61.43% of total valid votes cast which happened on 4 November 2023 at 276 constituencies across the country and the Party Headquarters, Asylum Down, Accra.

+On Tuesday, 9 July 2024, Bawumia unveiled Dr. Matthew Opoku Prempeh as his running mate for the 2024 general elections.
+The unveiling took place at Jubilee Park in Kumasi.